DanielMeiborg/entromatica/README.md

 // The initial state.
 It has to be Hash + Clone + Send + Sync + PartialEq + Eq + Debug
 let initial_state: i32 = 0;

 // The state transition generator.
-The simulation panics if the probabilities don't sum to 1.0 let state_transition_generator =
+The simulation panics if the probabilities don't sum up to 1.0 let state_transition_generator =
 Arc::new(|state: i32| vec![(state + 1, "next", 0.5), (state - 1, "previous", 0.5)]);